hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/introduction.rst

 Introduction
 ************

-The primary goal of the Sawtooth-Ethereum integration project, affectionately dubbed "Seth", is to add support for running Ethereum Virtual Machine smart contracts to the Hyperledger Sawtooth platform.
+The primary goal of the Sawtooth-Ethereum integration project 'Seth' is to add support for running Ethereum Virtual Machine smart contracts to the Hyperledger Sawtooth platform.
 In order to make this possible, the Hyperledger Sawtooth project worked with the `Hyperledger Burrow`_ project to integrate their EVM implementation, the Burrow EVM, into with the Hyperledger